Vikram Kolmannskog: Literature

-Kolmannskog writes fiction and poetry.
+Kolmannskog has published a range of works, including fiction, poetry, and academic writing.
+His literary style blends introspection with social commentary, creating a unique voice that resonates with readers across different cultures and identities.
 In 2018, Routledge published The Empty Chair: Tales from Gestalt Therapy.
 This book is an introduction to gestalt therapy as well as a collection of clinical tales, and Kolmannskog has been compared to Irvin D. Yalom.

 Much of his work explores the intersections of queerness, sexuality, and spirituality.
 With Taste and See: A Queer Prayer, published in 2018 by Mohini Books, he became known as an author who 'reconciles religiosity, spirituality and being queer'.
 His work was described as 'a spiritual and sensual prayer' and 'a lyrical study of passion, both religious and carnal'.

 Many of his poems and short stories have been written during, and as part of, the Indian LGBTQ mobilisation, and he has been a regular contributor to Indian LGBTQ magazines such as Gaylaxy.
 On 6 September 2019, on the one-year anniversary of the Indian decriminalisation of homosexuality, a collection of his short stories Lord of the Senses was published by queer-of-colour–centric press Team Angelica.
 In March 2020, Lord of the Senses was announced as one of the Lambda Literary Award finalists in Oprah Magazine.
+The Lord of Senses delves into themes of spirituality, desire, and self-discovery.
+The story follows a protagonist navigating complex relationships and grappling with the boundaries between physical pleasure and emotional fulfillment.
+Critics have praised the work for its poetic prose and its ability to explore sensitive topics with vulnerability.